port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/installation.md

 :::

-## Creating a GitLab group access token
+## Create a GitLab group access token

 A group access token can be used for the group it was generated at, as well as for all sub-groups underneath it.